renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/fetching_ticket_context.md

 - For Jira tickets, you should follow the instructions in [Jira Integration](https://pr-insight-docs.khulnasoft.com/core-abilities/fetching_ticket_context/#jira-integration) in order to authenticate with Jira.

 ### Describe tool
-PR-Insight PR Insight will recognize the ticket and use the ticket content (title, description, labels) to provide additional context for the code changes.
+Khulnasoft Merge PR Insight will recognize the ticket and use the ticket content (title, description, labels) to provide additional context for the code changes.
 By understanding the reasoning and intent behind modifications, the LLM can offer more insightful and relevant code analysis.

 ### Review tool